Tutoron/test_generation/README.md

 In order to use NLTK, you need to install NLTK at http://www.nltk.org/install.html.

 After that, you need to download the Punkt model.
-In interactice Python console, type:
+In interactive Python console, type:

 import nltk